scalacenter/sprees/README.md

-The Scala Center is organizing an *Open Source Spree* before [Scala World], on Wednesday, July 7th!
+The Scala Center is organizing an *Open Source Spree* before [Scala World], on Wednesday, September 20th!

 |                         |                                                                    |
 | --------                | --------------------                                               |